deeagle/xmllint-container/README.md

 ## Usage

-You can check your xml:
+You can check your xml against:

 - DTD
   `xmllint --dtdvalid schema.dtd --noout file.txt`